vladi33/Bookstore/README.md

 Open src/main/resources/application.properties in Eclipse.

-Update spring.datasource.username and spring.datasource.password with your MySQL credentials.
+Update spring.datasource.username and spring.datasource.password with your MySQL identification data.

-## 3. Features and Usage
+## 3. Functions and use

-The application provides a complete environment for book enthusiasts with the following functionalities:
+The app provide an environment for book lovers with the following features:

-    Secure Authentication: Users can sign in using a standard registration/login form or via Google OAuth2 (Social Login).
+    Secure Authentication: Users can log in using a standard registration/login form or Google OAuth2 (Social Login).

-    Personal Library View: The Home page is filtered dynamically.
-Users see only the books they have personally added.
+    Personal Library design: The Home page is filtered dynamically.
+Users only see books they have personally added.

-    Book Management (CRUD): * Add: Easily add new books with Title, Author, Description, and a Cover Image URL.
+    Book Management (CRUD):

+        Create: Easily add new books with Title, Author, Description, and Cover Image URL address.

+        Read: Read new books with title, author, description and cover image URL address.

-        Edit: Update details of existing books in your collection.
+        Update: Update details of existing books in your collection.

         Delete: Remove books from your library with a confirmation prompt.

-    Ownership Protection: Edit and Delete buttons are only visible to the owner of the book, ensuring data integrity.
+    Protecting my books in the library: The edit and delete buttons are only visible to the book owner, which ensures all data in my library.

-    Dynamic UI: The navigation bar greets the logged-in user by their registered name or Google profile name.
+    Dynamic user interface: The navigation bar greets the logged-in user with their registered name or Google profile name.

-### Prerequisites
+### Necessary requirements
 * **Java JDK 17** or higher
 * **Maven** (integrated in Eclipse)
 * **MySQL Server**